kamran-haider/kamranhaider.org/_posts/papers/2009-10-09-RDX-catalyzing-Enzyme.md

 published: true
 ---

-We solved the structure and investigated the function of a cytochrome P450 enzyme that breaks down royal demolition explosive, using X-ray crystallography, site-directed mutagenisis and biochemical assays.
+We solved the structure and investigated the function of a cytochrome P450 enzyme that breaks down royal demolition explosive, using X-ray crystallography, site-directed mutagenesis and biochemical assays.

 *Sabbadin F, Jackson R, __Haider K__, Tampi G, Turkenburg JP, Hart S, Bruce NC, Grogan G. The 1.5-Å Structure of XplA-Heme, an
 Unusual Cytochrome P450 Heme Domain That Catalyzes Reductive Biotransformation of Royal Demolition Explosive.
 [J. Biol.
 Chem.